sim-kar/cinema-sage/README.md

 users at the same time.
 The client also uses the `.filter()` operation to filter the responses from unsuccessful requests, and `retry()` to recover from any errors and retry a request three times.
 Other than immutable fields that are initialized when it is created, the Client is stateless.
-The private helper functions are pure functions that don't produce any side effects, and always return the same output from given input.
-The public `sendRequest()` method doesn't produce any side effects, but since it sends an HTTP GET request the output cannot be entirely predictable.
+The public `sendRequest()` method doesn't have any side effects, but since it sends an HTTP GET request the output cannot be guaranteed to be identical every time.
 For example, the API might be offline for some reason, resulting in a failed request.

-Instead of making requests directly from the Client, a repository was implemented, which provides an interface detailing the possible requests to make and abstracting away the need for constructing URL strings.
-The methods do not produce any side effects, and returns Observables of the responses from the Client.
+Instead of making requests directly from the Client, a repository was implemented, which provides an interface of the requests that are possible to make, and abstracts away the need for constructing the URL strings for those requests.

 Next to be implemented was the application layer, which contains a service and a translator that handle the business logic.
 The translator takes natural language user requests from the chatbot